duesee/imap-codec/imap-types/README.md

 Command {
     tag,
     body: CommandBody::Login {
-        // Note that the "unchecked" feature must be activated.
+        // Note that the "unvalidated" feature must be activated.
-        username: AString::from(Atom::unchecked("alice")),
+        username: AString::from(Atom::unvalidated("alice")),
-        password: Secret::new(AString::from(Atom::unchecked("password"))),
+        password: Secret::new(AString::from(Atom::unvalidated("password"))),
     },
 };
 ```